dcosson/dotfiles/README.md

 It inits git submodules and symlinks the dotfiles into place.
 If you have existing dotfiles where they need to go, those will be moved to an `~/old_dotfiles` directory.

+For Vim powerline to work, you have to install a patched fonts.
+Open one of the `*-Powerline.ttf` fonts in `misc/fonts/`, click install, and set that as your font in iterm or terminal or whatever.

 ### Dependencies